Jumbo deLuxe comic strip adventures is an ongoing webcomic project by Adrian J Wallace.

 • Drawings that involve a lot of architecture or vehicles are sometimes conceived using Google SketchUp (3D computer software), then copied into the final artwork.
 Backgrounds are sometimes drawn on a separate paper, so they can be re-used over multiple panels.

-• The same program is sometimes used to generate perspective grids, too.
-Inking is done with a variety of crow quill and technical pens.
+• Inking is done with a variety of crow quill and technical pens.

 • The scanned Files are assembled, corrected and colored with Adobe PhotoShop, and a Wacom tablet.
 Sometimes things like shaky lines or awkward facial expressions are re-drawn in this stage.